Postmortem of My Journey at Autodesk

 To address this, I developed an HTTP(S) proxy tool that enables the team to perform resiliency tests and fire drills (chaos), helping identify and eliminate unnecessary hard dependencies.

-1.3 Other Changes
+1.3 Other changes

 - Upstream traffic surge: using bi-week service reviews to monitor upstream traffic trend and ensure our rate-limiting and scaling policies are working as expected.